Base3: a simple interpolation-based ensemble method for robust dynamic link prediction: Introduction

 \section{Introduction}

 Many real-world networks (i.e., social and financial platforms, or communication logs) are dynamic by nature and evolve continuously over time.
 While static graph-based models have achieved notable success in capturing structural dependencies \cite{kipf2017, velickovic2018}, they fall short in representing the temporal evolution of interactions.
 This gap has spurred the development of several temporal graph learning methods \cite{kazemi2020representation}, with many tackling graph-based tasks with dynamic information \cite{edgebank}.
 However, many of these methods rely on deep neural architectures that require extensive message passing, large-scale training, and careful tuning \cite{rossi2020temporal, xu2020inductive, trivedi2019}.
-Their high computational cost, combined with limited interpretability, often makes them impractical for deployment in resource-constrained or time-sensitive settings \cite{PopTrack}.
+Their high computational cost often makes them impractical for real-world deployment, and their complexity can considerably limit interpretability \cite{PopTrack}.

 .1in

 In this work, we challenge the notion that such complexity is necessary.
 We propose lightweight, training-free alternatives that exploit simple yet powerful temporal signals, namely edge recurrence and node popularity.
 Building on the success of two recent non-learnable baselines -- EdgeBank, which memorizes past edges \cite{edgebank}, and PopTrack, which models temporal popularity \cite{PopTrack} -- we introduce \textbf{t-CoMem}, a memory-based module that captures co-occurrence and neighborhood-level activity over time.
 We further present \textbf{Base3}, an interpolation-based model that combines EdgeBank, PopTrack, and t-CoMem into a unified scoring framework.